UofTJoonsungPark/Group-261/README.md

 ## Features ##

-- Task Management: Our application provides a robust task management system, allowing users to create and manage personal to-do lists with ease.
+🎯Task Management: Our application provides a robust task management system, allowing users to create and manage personal to-do lists with ease.
 Users can set deadlines, track progress, and efficiently organize their tasks for improved productivity.

-- Calendar: Stay organized by utilizing our integrated calendar system.
+🎯Calendar: Stay organized by utilizing our integrated calendar system.
 Schedule tasks, events, and collaborative plans effortlessly.
 The calendar feature facilitates coordination among users, making it simple to plan and manage various activities.

-- Reward System: Boost your motivation and celebrate achievements with our built-in reward system!
+🎯Reward System: Boost your motivation and celebrate achievements with our built-in reward system!
 Users are applauded for completing tasks, and rewards can take the form of unlockable prizes or uplifting messages.
 The reward system adds a positive reinforcement element to task management.

-- Game (Future Plan): In the future, we have exciting plans to introduce gamification to the application.
+🎯Game (Future Plan): In the future, we have exciting plans to introduce gamification to the application.
 Users will be able to personalize characters that embark on unique adventures.
 As users complete tasks and achieve milestones, their in-app characters will progress, adding a fun and engaging element to the productivity journey.
 Whether it's for work, study, or leisure, the gamification feature aims to make task completion a rewarding and enjoyable experience.